xx-Mahika-xx/mahikaportfolio/README.md

 This is my first Program trying HTML, CSS and JS.
-I will be updating this code tomorrow.
+Made codes of different blocks used in my portfolio.
+I will be compliling these tomorrow.